gangofnuns/cloudposse-tour/projects/multi-account-architecture.md

 # The mother of all projects
-This extensive project incorporates many (if not most) of the techniques discussed elsewhere in these tutorials.
-The idea is ambitious: Produce a kind of "master class" in how to produce a full-blown, multi-account architecture, at scale, using the SweetOps Framework of tools and best practices.
+This rather large project incorporates many (if not most) of the techniques discussed elsewhere in these tutorials.
+The goal is ambitious: Produce a kind of "master class" describing how to build a full-blown, multi-account architecture, at scale, using the SweetOps Framework tools and best practices.

-# HIGH-LEVEL OVERVIEW
+# From a high level
 Any big project should be split into phases and navigable.
 Here's a quick overview.

-# Gather necessary components.
+# prep work

-## prep work
+## Gathering the right components

-### Gather components
+* Introduction to vendir

-* Understanding vendir
+* Using a vendor file to gather all the proper components.

-### General ramp up
+## General ramp up

 * What to read.
 * You need to know about Geodesic, and Atmos.
     * Go through the 3 online tutorials.